SalomePlatform/yacs/doc/rappels.rst

  - **runAppli** runs a SALOME session (in the same way as ${KERNEL_ROOT_DIR}/bin/Salome/runSalome).
  - **runSession** connects to a running SALOME session, in a shell with a conforming environment.
 If there is no argument, the script opens an interactive shell.
 If there are arguments, it executes the command supplied in the environment of the SALOME application.
  - **runConsole** opens a python console connected to the current SALOME session.
-Another option is to use RunSession and then to run Python.
+Another option is to use **runSession** and then to run Python.

 The application configuration files are:
  - **SALOMEApp.xml**:  this file is similar to the default file located in ${GUI_ROOT_DIR}/share/SALOME/resources/gui.